iamxiaoma/app-framework/tutorial/readme.md

 # App Framework - Tutorial

-### Rules for writing
+> First contact with App Framework?
+Please read our [Readme file](../README.txt) first!

-- Write from the first person "In this tutorial I will show you how
+In this tutorial, I will show you how to use **App Framework** to design, develop, test, build and publish your own application.

+Please do not hesitate to raise your open questions to our [issue list](https://github.com/scriptPilot/app-framework/issues).

+- Chapter A
+- Chapter B